rishiqwerty/rag-back/README.md

 - The process_document(task_id) function:
     - Reads the file content
     - Splits the document into manageable chunks
-    - Generates text embeddings for each chunk using a Open AI embedding model
+    - Generates text embeddings for each chunk using an Open AI embedding model
     - Pushes each chunk embedding along with metadata (document name, text, chunk id) to the Weaviate vector database
     - Updates the task status to completed in the TaskStatus table